DoctorWkt/CSCvon8/journal.md

 I've fixed the LIA instructions so they now work.
 That means that every program works!
 I was looking for a faster 32Kx8 EPROM.
 I just found the 57C71C EPROM with 70nS access time.
-Hmm, I just tried changing the TTL verilog version's Decode ROM to 70nS from 150nS and it didn't improve the clock speed at all.
+Hmm, I just tried changing the TTL Verilog version's Decode ROM to 70nS from 150nS and it didn't improve the clock speed at all.
 There must be another path which is the limiting factor.
 I'll have to work that out.